metacpan/metacpan-cpan-extracted/distros/E/Excel-Writer-XLSX-CDF/README.md

 Set and returns the legend display property for the Excel chart

-Default: ""
+Default: 1

 ## chart\_colors

 Set and Returns an array reference of Excel color codes to use for each CDF in group order.
+The default color once all colors are used is black.

 Default: \['#FF0000', '#800000', '#FFFF00', '#808000', '#00FF00', '#008000', '#00FFFF', '#008080', '#0000FF', '#000080', '#FF00FF', '#800080'\]